zhxinyu/cosan/README.md

 To that end, the first and foremost step is data preprocessing.
 Due to diversity of the data types and numerous data collections practices, it is not possible to expect that data in a well-written format.
 Common issues including missing values, outliers, different data types: some are numeric data and some are categorical data and etc. Taking all those into account, we should parse data reading and data preprocessing with great care.
-The next step follows by exploratory data analysis.
+The next step is exploratory data analysis.
 One may extract useful features via data mining.
 For instance, a dimension reduction techniques may reveal that the data lies in a lower dimension space.

 With the data clean and new features generated, one is ready to fit model for the target goal (in our case, prediction).